Skip to main content

 • Remove wild animals from any cavity or den

-• Disturb the den or nest of any animal by shooting, digging, cutting or chipping with the aid of smoke, fire, fumes, chemicals, ferret, or other small animal, or with any device introduced into the hole where the animal is sheltered
+• Disturb the den or nest of any animal by shooting, digging, cutting, or chipping with the aid of smoke, fire, fumes, chemicals, ferrets or other small animals, or with any device introduced into the hole where the animal is sheltered

 • Use or carry tree-climbing or cutting equipment for the purpose of dislodging an animal from a tree